milorodrigues/3dGraphViewer/readme.md

 To enter new data, go to main.py and change the filepath variable.

 Current controls (subject to change):
 -> Mouse wheel: zoom
--> WASD: move camera
+-> Right click and drag: move camera (flying)